Northern Territory PGA Championship

-The Northern Territory PGA Championship is a golf tournament on the PGA Tour of Australasia played at Palmerston Golf Course, Palmerston, Northern Territory, Australia.
+The Northern Territory PGA Championship is a golf tournament on the PGA Tour of Australasia played at Palmerston Golf & Country Club, Palmerston, Northern Territory, Australia.
 The event was revived in 2016 as Tier 2 event on the tour.
 Since 2016, total prize money has been A$150,000, except for 2020, which was not an Order of Merit event.
 The 2016 winner was Jordan Zunic who beat Max McCardle by two strokes.